This section is for my fragmented writing pieces or short stories that I think are my best writing scribbles.

 “Your eyes!”
 She lamented woefully in a booming voice.
 She raised her right arm of her long sharp bladed fingers ready to slash at him.

 No one knows how he escaped.
-The wandering traveller doesn’t even know himself.
+The wandering traveler doesn’t even know himself.
 All he remembers is that he escaped.
 As for the creature, she does not like the light, or so he says.
 That’s the only explanation he could muster after his brush with death.
 There is some speculation of how he made it back to the entrance without the flashlight is that he did not go very deep in the forest to begin with.
 Others say he had escaped the darkness and horrors of his inner demons of his own mind, and now he was just making up stories to feed his own pompous ego of being a brave explorer.
 He has told this story in many diners and pubs in exchange for some cheeseburgers, good company, and to anyone that would lend an ear.
 He wound up telling the story for years and some people had listened out of respect and kindness, but others thought he was over exaggerating and blowing hot air.
 Some think now he’s just an old fool who wants free cheeseburgers in exchange for attention and adoration while telling his story.
-There has been a few other tales from other travellers that swore they had visited the same forest, but they never entered inside in fear of the wailing lady with red hair.
-The traveller still to this day sleeps with an old trusty blade in hand, one eye open, and with the lights on in fear that she will find him someday.
+There has been a few other tales from other travelers that swore they had visited the same forest, but they never entered inside in fear of the wailing lady with red hair.
+The traveler still to this day sleeps with an old trusty blade in hand, one eye open, and with the lights on in fear that she will find him someday.
 He often swears that most nights he can still hear the wails and shrieks of that same woman from the forest.
 He also swears that she oddly resembles his late wife.

 3. Utter boredom, but hey at least there are books…